ranna-go/ranna/README.md

 ## ⚠ PLEASE READ BEFORE USE

-First of all, this project is currently **work in progress** and not fully finished.
-Also, this service allows **arbitrary code execution in Docker containers**.
-This will be a high security risk!
-If you want to use this service, only use this on a separate, encapsulated server environment!
+This service allows **arbitrary code execution in Docker containers**.
+This might be a high security risk!
+If you want to use this service, only use this on a separate, encapsulated server environment and follow the [security practices described in the wiki](https://github.com/ranna-go/ranna/wiki/%F0%9F%94%92-Security)!

-## 📃 Todo

-👉 Take a look in the [**issue tracker**](https://github.com/ranna-go/ranna/issues).

 ## 🛠 Architecture